Polio: When vaccines and re-emergence were just as daunting

 Hanna, an athletics administrator for the Big East Conference, happened to be in Iran in December 2019 when she heard the first reports of a new virus in China.
 She was visiting a grandfather, Aboulfath Rohani, who would die there a few months later at age 97.

-Both she and her grandmother point out that the nation endured not only polio but a deadly flu pandemic in 1918 whose estimated toll remains higher than COVID-19’s both in the United States and globally.
+Both she and her grandmother point out that the nation endured not only polio but a deadly flu pandemic in 1918 whose estimated toll remains higher than COVID-19′s both in the U.S. and globally.

 “I’m hopeful we will come out of this and it will be just another chapter in history,” Hanna Wilson says.